Casa Blanca, Arizona: Antebellum Years

-Casa Blanca, formerly known to the Mexicans as La Tierra Amontonada (The Land Piled Up), named for the Hohokam ruin mound nearby, was one of the Pima Villages on the Gila River in what was then part of the state of Sonora, Mexico.
+Casa Blanca, formerly known to the Mexicans as La Tierra Amontonada (Piled Up Land, Piled Up Dirt), named for the Hohokam ruin mound nearby, was one of the Pima Villages on the Gila River in what was then part of the state of Sonora, Mexico.
 It was encountered by the American expedition of Stephen W. Kearny in 1846 and later by Americans on their way to California on the Southern Emigrant Trail during the California Gold Rush.
 Following the Gadsden Purchase the Pima Villages became part of New Mexico Territory.
 In 1857, the San Antonio-San Diego Mail Line passed through the village on the way between Maricopa Wells and Tucson.

 In 1858 when Lieutenant A. B. Chapman, of the 1st Dragoons, took the first census of the Pimas and Maricopas, he found a Pima population of 535; 110 warriors, 425 women and children led by a Captain named Chelan at this village now named Casa Blanca.
 The next year another official census was taken by the special Indian Agent that showed Casa Blanca had 491 Pimas, broken down as 50 Aged, 146 Men, 103 Women, 105 Boys, 87 Girls, led by Captain Candela.
 Also enumerated were 30 cattle and 46 horses.
 The 1860 Census showed a total Pima population of 323 composed of 71 Male heads of household, 66 Female heads, 82 Male Children 87 female children and 17 Other males and females.
 It also show they had 164 horses and 102 cattle and 59 farmers tilled 587 acres of improved land.

 Casa Blanca became the site of the Casa Blanca Station of the Butterfield Overland Mail in 1858.
 It was located about 4,200 feet west-northwest of the Casa Blanca ruin mound.

 The station agent of Casa Blanca Station, Silas St. John, also became Special Agent for the Pima and Maricopa Indians on February 18, 1859, and later that year built the Indian Agency buildings for the Pima Villages in the village in 1859.
 These consisted of two buildings with a picket fence or corral between them. located about 3,500 feet northwest of the ruin mound at Casa Blanca and some 800 feet from the stage station.
 One, an adobe, was a blacksmith shop, the other of jacal construction, was a carpenter shop and agency office.

 In 1860, the census showed fifteen European Americans at Casa Blanca who were part of Ammi M. White's enterprise there.
 White, with his half-brother, Cyrus Lennan, and partner E.S.
 Noyes, established a trading post at Casa Blanca.
 White & Co. had taken over the buildings of St.John's Indian agency, (after his resignation from that post in late 1859), which included a blacksmith shop, run by Noyes.